martindisch/WeatherPi/README.md

 for, but other parts can work independently and may be useful for other projects.

-The physical setup consists of two Raspberry Pi computers, one that is positioned in a relatively sheltered location outside and has the sensor attached to its GPIO pins (the sender) and the base station, which can be located anywhere inside the local network and also acts as the server for the Android app (the receiver).
-In the situation all of this was developed for, the sender is only connected to the local network over WiFi, which may not be turned on at all times.
-A significant portion of the code is dedicated to gracefully handling this case.
+The physical setup consists of two Raspberry Pi computers:
+* The sender is positioned in a relatively sheltered location outdoors and has the sensor connected to its GPIO pins
+* The receiver, which is the base station and also acts as the server for the Android app

+The receiver can be located anywhere, as long as it's also connected to the local area network.
+In the situation this was developed for, this connection is only established via WiFi, which may not be turned on all the time.
+Therefore, a significant portion of the code is dedicated to gracefully handling this case.

 How the different components of the system work together can be visualized like this: